clearfunction/slides/object-oriented-design-in-ruby/md/04-flexible-interfaces.md

 <..>

 Your familiarity with the public interfaces of known objects may lead you to string together long message chains to get at distant behavior.

+<..>

+## Summary: Creating Flexible Interfaces

+* OOP is defined by messages that pass between objects.
+* This message passing takes place along "public" interfaces.
+* Well-defined public interfaces consist of stable methods that expose the responsibilities of their underlying classes and provide maximal benefit at minimal cost.
+* We want to pass _trusting_ messages that ask for waht the sender wants without telling the receiver how to behave.